Originally posted to: medium.com

 Imagine a peanut factory.
 It takes a pile of peanuts, shells them, makes them tastier, then bags them up all ready for the shops.
 There are a number of tasks needed to achieve the final bag of nuts, so we use a number of machines in the factory to do all the bits of work.
 But how do we fit these machines together?
 How do we make sure the shelling machine is ready for a new pile of peanuts?
 Who do we talk to when a machine isn’t working as well as it used to?

 We find a machine specialist, someone who knows them inside out… a mechanical engineer!
 They understand machines, and most importantly they understand all of the technical details about how they work together and on their own.

 In a software company, we produce software instead of bags of peanuts.
 Instead of machines, we have people.
 But who do we have instead of the mechanical engineers?
 Who is there to make sure all the people are running smoothly?

 Maybe this sounds like the responsibility of managers, and maybe some managers are pretty good at this sort of thing.
 But are sales managers, technical managers, and marketing managers really the best people to look after the machines?
-Those impossibly complex organic human machines that our organisations run on?
+Those impossibly complex organic human systems that our organisations run on?
 Just as a mechanical engineer is an expert in machines, is a marketing manager an expert in people?
 Or are they more likely an expert in marketing?

 There is a need for those that love the art of people, just as there is a need for those that love the art of marketing.
 If the mechanical engineers look after the machines, maybe we need people engineers to look after the people.
 They would have the same responsibilities as a mechanical engineer in the peanut factory.
 They would help to design, construct and maintain happy people.
 They would deal with both the individuals (intrapersonal workings) and the teams (interpersonal workings) of an organisation in the same way that a mechanical engineer deals with individual machines and the mechanical system as a whole in the factory.